EvroDeveloper/CustomCampaignTools.SDK/README.md

 **MainMenu:** The initial level that will be loaded when selecting a campaign.

-**LoadLevel:** If you have a custom loading screen, this will be used when loading the campaign, or loading from a ContinueCampaign component.
+**LoadScene:** If you have a custom loading screen, this will be used when loading the campaign, or loading from a ContinueCampaign component.

+**ShowCampaignInMenu** If enabled, will show the campaign in the new Campaign menu in G114 and BoneMenu

 **RestrictDevTools:** Used to restrict dev tools from the player, until unlocked by CampaignUnlocking.

 **RestrictAvatars:** Used to restrict avatar switching from the player, until unlocked by CampaignUnlocking.

 **CampaignAvatar:** When RestrictAvatars is enabled, this avatar will be used by default.
 If set to none, you will be restricted to use whatever avatar you were last wearing.
 Kinda broken if you leave this blank.

+**SaveAmmoBetweenLevels** If enabled, your high-score of ammo will be saved for each level in MainLevels.
+Ammo is NOT saved in ExtraLevels or MainMenu.
+Functions similar to Boneworks Ammo Saving

+**Achievements** Gives you the ability to add your own custom achievements to your campaign.
+Achievements have the following properties:
+ - Key: A unique string that represents the achievement
+ - Hidden: Whether or not the description of the Achievement is shown before unlocking.
+ - Name: The name of the Achievement
+ - Icon: A custom icon for the achievement.
+If left blank, a default icon will be used.
+ - Description: A short description about the Achievement

 ## Scripts Usage Info